zacharyehren/doorchat/README.md

 ## Doorchat
 Get connected with all of your favorite folks at Doordash!

-Doorchat is a chat app built through AngularJS.
+*Doorchat is a chat app powered by AngularJS.*

 ## Configuration